audt-ai/entity-resolution-spec/README.md

 The schemas are defined in YAML for language-agnostic consumption.
 Implementations may use any language or platform that can faithfully represent the semantics.

 ## Testing

-Tests are first-class components of this system.
  The test suite serves as both verification and specification.

 - **Golden tests**: Fixed inputs with expected outputs (behavioral contracts)
 - **Negative tests**: Cases where resolution must not occur